salsita/spicy-hooks/packages/bin/docs/redirect-refs.md

 Redirects any link pointing to the main-branch to a specific ref (by default determined by the `version` property of the root `package.json`).

+This tool is very useful for versioning of documentation - i.e. links between different parts of documentation should lead to the same version.

 ## Example
 Assuming the root `package.json` contains `"version": "1.0.1"`, and the main branch of the repository is `master`, then running